pebakery/pebakery-docs/Commands/WIM/WimExtract.md

 # WimExtract

-Extracts one or more files or directory trees from a Windows Imaging File (.WIM).
+Extracts one or more files or directory trees from a Windows Imaging (.wim) file.

 Wildcards are supported, allowing multiple files or directories to be copied at one time.

+Note that `WimExtract` is intended for extracting only a subset of a WIM image.
+If you want to extract or "apply" a full WIM image use the `WimApply` command instead.

 ## Syntax